humanlayer/genai-the-good-parts/intro--genai-the-good-parts/03-intro-to-tool-calling/README.md

 print(json.dumps(messages[-1], indent=2))
 ```

-running the whole script in [03-sending-results-to-the-llm.py](solutions/03-sending-results-to-the-llm.py) should give you the following response:
+Running the whole script in [03-sending-results-to-the-llm.py](solutions/03-sending-results-to-the-llm.py) should give you the following response:

 ```json
 {